Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/2FA-OTO_bypass.md

     Accept-Language: en-US,en;q=0.9
     Connection: close

- And Note Cookie: Verify username so change the username adn add the victom name
+ And Note Cookie: Verify username so change the username adn add the victom username and sand the request